CybersecurityPaladin/SOC-L1-questions/README.md

 **Multicast** - is one-to-many where only subscribed hosts receive the traffic.

 <ins>**68: Proxy**</ins>
-is a server that provides a gateway between users and the internet
+is a server that provides a gateway between users and the internet.

 <ins>**69: Why deleted data not deleted**</ins>
-Deleted data is not immediately erased; the operating system only removes file references while the actual data remains on the storage medium until it is overwritten or securely wiped.
+the operating system only removes file references while the actual data remains on the storage medium until it is overwritten or securely wiped.

 <ins>**70: Advanced persistent threat (APT) group**</ins>
 is a stealthy threat, typically manipulated by a group.